phip1611/nixos-configs/README.md

 [evaluate](https://github.com/NixOS/nix/blob/3c200da242d8f0ccda447866028bb757e0b0bbd9/src/nix/flake.cc#L488)
 to a derivation.
 If a NixOS system configuration evaluates, it will also build.
 (Please correct me if I'm wrong!).

+You can run `./build-all-configs.sh` to build all NixOS configs locally.
+However, this should never be needed for testing, as evaluation should be good enough.

 ### Build (Run) Specific Tests